josehector/Karumi-CodeTest/README.md

 * **util**: this layer contain utility classes needed in the project.

 ### Code Quality
-In order to guarantee the quality of the project, we have adopted a Espresso framework for UI test.
+In order to guarantee the quality of the project, we have adopted a Espresso framework for UI tests.
 Also, to improve this quality, we have used a static code analysis tool for Kotlin called Ktlint (https://ktlint.github.io/).
 To analyze the code we can execute the next gradle command:
 ```
 $ ./gradlew ktlint